 Top Add a new environment flag You must add at least one environment flag while adding a taxon (i.e. to indicate if a taxon is marine) or if the name is already created you need to go to the taxon page and click on [edit taxon].
 There are four environment flags (marine, brackish, freshwater and terrestrial).
 Each flag has three options (Yes, No and Unknown).
-By default, WoRMS shows only marine and/or brackish water species based on the environment flags: marine = Yes or Unknown and/or brackish = Yes or Unknown.
-It is especially important that exclusive freshwater and terrestrial species are ruled out by selecting 'No' for the marine and brackish environment.
-Top Add a new source In WoRMS, all the information, e.g. taxon, distribution, notes, etc., should be linked to a source (publication reference, database or expert opinion) as much as possible.
-The sources are managed separately in the WoRMS literature module.
-You can only link to a source if the source is available in the database.
-Before you add a source, please check if the source is already in the database.
+By default, WoRMS shows only marine and/or brackish water species based on the environment flags: marine = Yes or brackish = Yes.
+It is important that exclusive freshwater and terrestrial species are ruled out by selecting 'No' for the marine and brackish environment.
+Top Add a fossil flag Anything before 10,000 BC is considered fossil.

-Log in to the database, go to "Literature" in the menu on the left, and click on [Add source] on the bottom of the page.
+Log in to the database, go to "Literature" in the menu, and click on [Add source] on the bottom of the page.

 Instead of storing the source in just one field, sources can now be stored more efficiently, in a so-called "atomized" way.
 The "Source name" field is split up into 6 fields: Digital Object Identifier (DOI), author, year, title, journal and suffix (volume, pages, etc.).
 When entering new sources, these fields can be filled in manually, but sources can also be completed and/or atomized automatically when the DOI, ZooBank LSID or full citation is available.